Installation

 mkdir -p /var/www/ && cp /tmp/ss-config /var/www/ss-config && nano /var/www/ss-config

-…set all relevant options as desired, exit the nano editor, and then:
+…modify options as desired, exit the nano editor, and then run:

 Need some help?
 Contact one of our SlickStack Experts anytime or check out their paid gigs on Upwork, Fiverr, Legiit, etc. You can also review our ever-expanding documentation or join our free chat room communities on Discord, Matrix, or Skype.